 At this point I realized that I was lost.
 I had traveled about 40 km or 25 miles in the wrong direction.
-On this rough and winding road 40 km took one and a half hours.
+On this rough and winding road 40 km took one and a half hours of riding.
 I would have to backtrack.
 One and a half hours in the wrong direction, one and a half hours to backtrack.
 That meant that I had wasted three hours of precious daylight.
-I was upset with myself, I was physically tired and for some reason I was sleepy too.
+It was the middle of the day and the sun was draining my resolve.
+I was extremely upset with myself.
+I was physically tired.
+I was mentally exhausted.
+And for some reason I was very sleepy too.

-I eventually made my way back one and a half hours to where I needed to be to the town of Van Chan.
+I eventually made my way back one and a half hours to where I needed to be in the town of Van Chan.
 How had I missed this intersection?

 As I was passing through the town I noticed a bicycle shop.
 I thought to myself that I should stop and purchase a bicycle tire pump.
-After getting lost on a rough road I thought to myself that I should prep a little better for these types of situations.
+After getting lost on a rough road I began thinking that I should prep a little better for these types of situations.
 When traveling by motorcycle I always like to have the necessary tools and equipment for roadside repairs.
 I had most of the basic tools and two spare inner tubes in case I were to get a flat tire.
 But I didn't have a pump to inflate the tubes.
-So I stopped at the bicycle shop to see if there might be one for sell.
+So I stopped at the bicycle shop to see if there might be a pump for sell.

 As I was walking back towards my motorcycle the gentleman made a gesture to me.
 He moved his hand as if he were holding a cup and lifted it toward his mouth.
 I smiled at him and shook my head...
 Yes...
 I needed a drink.
 I was parched and really beyond just thirsty.
 However, I thought that he was telling me that I should go into the small grocery store next door a buy a drink.
 So I started walking in the direction of the grocery store.
 But then I realized that he was actually inviting me for a drink inside his house.
 So I turned around and I followed him.

-I can only speak and understand a few words in Vietnamese.
+I can only speak and understand about five words in Vietnamese.
 But over three or four cups of hot tea I learned a few things about this man and women.

-I learned they were a couple.
+I learned that this nice couple were husband and wife.
 I learned that they had one son and these children were their grandchildren.
-The television was on, and the program that was showing was a Vietnamese program about travel within the country.
+The television was turned on and the program that was being shown was a program about travel within Vietnam.
 So I assumed this gentleman liked travel stories.
 I showed him the list of towns in Vietnam that I had visited and was planning to visit.
 He seemed to appreciate the journey that I was on.
-It is amazing what you can share and learn with gestures and a few words.
+I think that it is amazing what you can share and learn with gestures and a few words.